z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/zxn/big-sna/readme.md

 means it is not in the sna/snx and the program is responsible for loading it into memory somehow.
 In this example, the divmmc page is only there to verify the sna generation is working.

-Note that the examples are using the nextos-api with functions prefixed with "esx_*" instead of "esxdos_*".
-The "esx_*" functions use the esxdos api as documented by NextOS whereas the "esxdos_*" functions use the original esxdos api.
+Note that the examples are using the nextos-api with functions prefixed with `esx_*` instead of `esxdos_*`.
+The `esx_*` functions use the [esxdos api as documented by NextOS](https://github.com/z88dk/z88dk/blob/master/include/_DEVELOPMENT/sdcc/arch/zxn/esxdos.h#L19) whereas the `esxdos_*` functions use the [original esxdos api](https://github.com/z88dk/z88dk/blob/master/include/_DEVELOPMENT/sdcc/arch/zx/esxdos.h).
 At the moment the code is separate but as each function is verified to be identical between the two, they will point at the same code.
-If you want to guarantee your programs work with original esxdos, use the "esxdos_*" api.
-NextOS expands the esxdos api so some functions can only be found with "esx_*" prefix.
+If you want to guarantee your programs work with original esxdos, use the `esxdos_*` api.
+NextOS expands the esxdos api so some functions can only be found with `esx_*` prefix.